simranmsingh/site/_pages/cv.md

 Education
 ======
-* Ph.D Candidate, Department of Political Science, GitHub University, 2028 (expected)
+* Ph.D Candidate, Department of Political Science, Columbia University, 2028 (expected)
 * M.A. in Political Science, Columbia University, 2024
 * B.A. in Political Science and Economics with Honors, Swarthmore College, 2019